INTP and INFP Relationships: Compatibility, Love, and Friendship

 When an INTP’s relationship with an INFP evolves from romance into a serious commitment, can it survive?

-Yes, it can survive as long as there is mutual respect for each other’s differences and a commitment by both parties to work on effective communication.
+Yes, it can survive as long as there is mutual respect’s differences and a commitment by both parties to work on effective communication.
 These intuitive types are connected with deeper meanings and patterns.
 Focusing more on the future than the present and the past, each can work with their romantic partner to create a successful relationship.

 INTPs need someone to love who is trustworthy, will not criticize their emotional shortcomings, and who is on the same intellectual level.
 They need to be able to share interests and passions.